googleprojectzero/Jackalope/README.md

 `-start_server` - Run a server process instead of fuzzing process.

+`-crash_retry` - Number of times to try reproduce a crash.
+Defaults to 10.
+Crashes that don't reproduce within this number of retries or don't reproduce when running without instrumentation are marked as flaky.

+`-coverage_retry` - Number of times to retry reproducing new coverage.
+Coverage that can't be reliably reproduced within this number of retry is considered flaky.
+Samples that contain only flaky coverage aren't saved.

+`-clean_target_on_coverage` - Restart the target when reproducing coverage.
+Defaults to true.

+`-minimize_samples` - Attempt to minimize new samples before saving them to the corpus.
+Defaults to true.

+`-iterations_per_round` - Number of times to mutate and run a sample from the corpus before moving on to the next sample.
+Defaults to 1000.
+You might consider decreasing this value for very slow targets.

 For TinyInst instrumentation command line arguments, refer to [TinyInst readme](https://github.com/googleprojectzero/TinyInst).

 Example (macOS):